DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 So modeling your content is the discovery of composable [Content Types](#ContentType) made up of [Content Attributes](#ContentAttribute), constituting the business domain based building blocks for the design and implementation of that architecture capable of supporting your Content Strategy.

-More simply put, if, for example, your you are selling T-Shirts, you will have a Content Type Product with Content Attributes SKU, Price, Stock, and so on.
+More simply put, if, for example, your you are selling T-Shirts, you will have a Content Type Product with Content Attributes SKU, Type, Price, Stock, and so on.
 And there will be a workflow for the creation, publication, modification and deletion of these product items.
 And so on.

 #### The Content Modeling Process

 Now, there is nothing new or mysterious about "Content Model" or "Content Strategy".
 The Content Model arises as part of the same iterative and incremental software development process any competent development team will be using these days in the development of any software project.

-It simply turns out that the application of an iterative and incremental non-waterfall Agile/Lean UX process to content-centric applications has, as one of its central deliverable, a Content Model.
+It simply turns out that the application of an iterative and incremental non-waterfall Agile/Lean UX process to content-centric applications has, as one of its central deliverables, a Content Model.

 > See these important Lean UX references (don't go out of the building without knowing them!):
 - Jeff Gothelf, [Lean UX Applying Lean Principles to Improve User Experience](http://shop.oreilly.com/product/0636920021827.do)